kermitt2/delft/doc/grobid.md

   model                 Name of the model.
   {train,train_eval,eval,tag}

-optional arguments:
+options:
   -h, --help            show this help message and exit --fold-count FOLD_COUNT
                         Number of fold to use when evaluating with n-fold cross validation.
   --architecture ARCHITECTURE
-                        Type of model architecture to be used, one of ['BidLSTM', 'BidLSTM_CRF', 'BidLSTM_ChainCRF', 'BidLSTM_CNN_CRF', 'BidLSTM_CNN_CRF', 'BidGRU_CRF',
+                        Type of model architecture to be used, one of ['BidLSTM', 'BidLSTM_CRF', 'BidLSTM_ChainCRF',
+                        'BidLSTM_CNN_CRF', 'BidLSTM_CNN_CRF', 'BidGRU_CRF',
-                        'BidLSTM_CNN', 'BidLSTM_CRF_CASING', 'BidLSTM_CRF_FEATURES',
+                        'BidLSTM_CNN', 'BidLSTM_CRF_CASING',
+                        'BidLSTM_CRF_FEATURES', 'BidLSTM_ChainCRF_FEATURES',
-                        'BidLSTM_ChainCRF_FEATURES', 'BERT', 'BERT_CRF', 'BERT_ChainCRF',
+                        'BERT', 'BERT_FEATURES', 'BERT_CRF', 'BERT_ChainCRF',
+                        'BERT_CRF_FEATURES', 'BERT_ChainCRF_FEATURES',
-                        'BERT_CRF_FEATURES', 'BERT_CRF_CHAR', 'BERT_CRF_CHAR_FEATURES']
+                        'BERT_CRF_CHAR', 'BERT_CRF_CHAR_FEATURES']
+  --output OUTPUT       Directory where to save a trained model.
   --embedding EMBEDDING
-                        The desired pre-trained word embeddings using their descriptions in the file.
-For local loading, use delft/resources-registry.json.
-Be sure to use here the same name as in the registry, e.g. ['glove-840B', 'fasttext-crawl', 'word2vec'] and that the path in the registry to the embedding file is correct on your system.
+                        The desired pre-trained word embeddings, see --help and `delft/resources-registry.json` (e.g. 'glove-840B',
+                        'fasttext-crawl', 'word2vec').
   --transformer TRANSFORMER
-                        The desired pre-trained transformer to be used in the selected architecture.
-For local loading use, delft/resources-registry.json, and be sure to use here the same name as in the registry, e.g. ['bert-base- cased', 'bert-large-cased', 'allenai/scibert_scivocab_cased'] and that
+                        The desired pre-trained transformer to be used in the selected architecture, either a local entry from `delft/resources-registry.json` or a HuggingFace Hub
-                        the path in the registry to the model path is correct on your system.
-                        HuggingFace transformers hub will be used otherwise to fetch the model, see https://huggingface.co/models for model names --output OUTPUT       Directory where to save a trained model.
+                        model id (e.g. 'bert-base-cased',
+                        'allenai/scibert_scivocab_cased').
-  --input INPUT         Grobid data file to be used for training (train action), for training
+  --input INPUT         Grobid data file to be used for training (train action),
-                        and evaluation (train_eval action) or just for evaluation (eval action).
+                        for training and evaluation (train_eval action) or just for evaluation (eval action).
+  --incremental         training is incremental, starting from existing model
+                        if present.
+  --input-model INPUT_MODEL
+                        In case of incremental training, path to an existing model to be used to start the training, instead of the default one.
   --max-sequence-length MAX_SEQUENCE_LENGTH
                         max-sequence-length parameter to be used.
   --batch-size BATCH_SIZE
                         batch-size parameter to be used.
+  --patience PATIENCE   patience, number of extra epochs to perform after the
+                        best epoch before stopping a training.
+  --learning-rate LEARNING_RATE
+                        Initial learning rate.
+  --max-epoch MAX_EPOCH
+                        Maximum number of epochs for training.
+  --early-stop EARLY_STOP
+                        Force early training termination when metrics scores are not improving after a number of epochs equals to the patience parameter.
+  --multi-gpu           Enable distributed computing across multiple GPUs (the
+                        batch size needs to be set accordingly using --batch-size).
+  --num-workers NUM_WORKERS
+                        Number of worker processes for data loading (default:
+                        1, use 0 or 1 for no multiprocessing).
+  --wandb               Enable the logging of the training using Weights and
+                        Biases.
 ```